 While 97-98% of men with cystic fibrosis experience infertility, it is possible to have biological children with assisted reproductive technology (ART).

 After two and a half years of not being able to conceive and a battery of tests and then more tests, we found the cause of our infertility.
 We were told that my husband had cystic fibrosis (CF).
-We had no idea what this meant or how could he have just received this diagnosis at age 38!
+We had no idea what this meant or how he could have just received this diagnosis at age 38!

 Despite not fully understanding the implications of the diagnosis, there was one thing we did understand – we would, without a doubt, need in vitro fertilization (IVF) to conceive a child.
-You see, my husband’s semen contains no sperm.
-None, whatsoever.
+You see, my husband’s semen contains no sperm—none, whatsoever.

 The Cystic Fibrosis Diagnosis

 A carrier will display no symptoms because they will have a second gene (one from each parent), which is normal.
-For a person to actually have cystic fibrosis, both genes must have the mutation, which means both parents were carriers and in most cases, never knew.
-Luckily, I have been tested and I am not a carrier.
+For a person to actually have cystic fibrosis, both genes must have the mutation, which means both parents were carriers and, in most cases, never knew.
+Luckily, I have been tested, and I am not a carrier.

 Cystic Fibrosis and Male Infertility

 The staggering statistic is that 97-98 percent of men with cystic fibrosis will be infertile.
 This basically guarantees that as a man, if you have CF, then you will most likely need assisted reproductive technology to conceive a biological child.
 And yet, the awareness around this is so poor – we just had no idea it was possible, and if it hadn’t have been for us trying to get pregnant, we might never have known.

 In most cases, infertility is caused by a congenital bilateral absence of the vas deferens (CBAVD).
 The vas deferens are the tubes that link the testicles to the urethra.
 If the vas deferens are missing, the sperm is effectively trapped inside the testicles with no way to get into the penis, and the result is that the person cannot naturally father children.